About the Relapse Prevention Model

 Marlatt Model of Relapse Prevention

 Based on the cognitive-behavioral model of relapse, the Marlatt RP model was initially developed as an extension of traditional behavioral approaches for treating addiction.
-The model’s theory is relapses occur after a high-risk situation.
+The model’s theory is that relapses occur after a high-risk situation.
 Although unavoidable, relapses depend on your coping responses or any strategy that reduces your likelihood of lapsing.

 What Is the Cognitive-Behavioral Model of Relapse?